themesberg/flowbite/content/plugins/datepicker.md

 By adding the `datepicker-buttons` data attribute you will enable the `today` and `clear` buttons with the following features:

-- Clicking on the `today` button will browse back to the current day/month/year
+- Clicking on the `today` button will browse back to the current day/month/year.
+If you want the button to additionally select today's date, add `datepicker-today-select` data attribute.
 - Clicking on the `clear` button will reset all selections

 {{< example id="datepicker-action-example" class="flex justify-center dark:bg-gray-900" github="plugins/datepicker.md" show_dark=true iframeHeight="530" initDatepicker=true >}}